Pitairlie Quarry – Northern Extension

 In order for Denfind Stone to continue operating, and supplying their established market from the historical Pitairlie Quarry, an extension is now being sought.

-A Pre-Application Consultation (PAC) is being undertaken in advance of the submission of a planning application to Angus Council.
+A Pre-Application Consultation (PAC) was undertaken in May-June 2020, in advance of the submission of a planning application to Angus Council.

 In lieu of a public event, a live and interactive web-based consultation, was held on Thursday 21st May 2020 between 6pm and 8pm.